A-Z Cruise Holiday Guide

 There will be plenty of opportunity to practice and show your dancing skills during your cruise holiday.
 From ballroom to line dancing and dancing the night away in the disco, there is the variety to suit all tastes and skills.
 Dance classes are often held throughout each cruise holiday, details of which will be advertised in the daily newsletter, the Daily Times.
 Dance hosts are on board all cruises to make sure single Guests are never too long without a dance partner.

 We want you to enjoy every aspect of your cruise holiday and we can happily cater for the following dietary requirements; diabetic, gluten/ wheat free, dairy free/soya, vegetarian, vegan, low fat/ cholesterol and low salt.
 All we ask is that you kindly give us 3-4 weeks advance notice by calling our Administration Department on 01473 292444.
 For anyone with food allergies/ intolerances you will have the opportunity early in the cruise to meet with either the Maitre d' or Executive Chef to discuss any special requests.

 Once you have embarked your cruise ship, the Maitre d' on board allocates your final dining table arrangements.
-Your preferred dining time, early (6.15pm) or main (8.30pm) will be confirmed, subject to availability, at time of booking.
+Your preferred dining time, early 6.15pm or main 8.30pm (Braemar's dining times are 6pm or 8.15pm) will be confirmed, subject to availability, at time of booking.
 When you arrive on board you will find a Restaurant Seating Card in your cabin, which will advise you of your table number and dining time.
 A buffet breakfast and lunch will also be served in the Palms Cafe on both Braemar and Balmoral, the Braemar Garden Cafe on Black Watch and Secret Garden on Boudicca.
 Weather permitting food may also be available from outside deck areas.

 The main restaurants are: